 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

-An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with a single STA Info field followed after a SIFS by an HE NDP.
-An HE beamformer that initiates an HE non-TB sounding sequence shall transmit an HE NDP Announcement frame with a single STA Info field and with the AID11 field in the STA Info field set to the AID of the STA identified by the RA field or to 0 if the STA identified by the RA field is a mesh STA, AP or IBSS member STA. (#16723)
+An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with only one STA Info field that has a value in the AID11 field other than 2047 followed after a SIFS by an HE NDP.
+An HE beamformer that initiates an HE non-TB sounding sequence shall transmit an HE NDP Announcement frame with a single STA Info field that has a value in the AID11 field other than 2047 and with the AID11 field in that STA Info field set to the AID of the STA identified by the RA field or to 0 if the STA identified by the RA field is a mesh STA, AP or IBSS member STA. (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

 An HE beamformer that transmits an HE NDP Announcement frame to an HE beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include one STA Info field in the HE NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.
 An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non-AP STAs shall set the AID11 field in the STA Info field addressed to a non-AP STA to the 11 LSBs of the AID of the non-AP STA.
-An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield. (#16723)
+An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield.
+An HE beamformer that transmits an HE NDP Announcement frame may include a STA Info field with an AID11 subfield value of 2047 to indicate disallowed subchannels during punctured channel operation.
+When present, the STA Info field with AID11 value of 2047 shall be the first STA Info field in the frame. (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

-An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index subfields in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming/CQI report (see 9.3.1.20 (VHT/HE NDP Announcement frame format)). (#16723)
+An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index subfields in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming/CQI report (see 9.3.1.20 (VHT/HE NDP Announcement frame format)).
+For preamble punctured sounding, the RU Start Index and RU End Index correspond to the bandwidth before puncturing and the Disallowed Subchannel Bitmap subfield is used to indicate which tones are punctured in the HE NDP frames and in the solicited feedback. (#16723)

-The HE beamformer shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_ IN_NON_HT, the RU Start Index field, and the RU End Index field of the HE NDP Announcement frame, depending on the operating channel width and partial BW support of the HE beamformee, as defined in Table 27-4 (Settings for BW, RU Start Index, and RU End Index fields in HE NDP Announcement frame). (#16723)
+The HE beamformer shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_ IN_NON_HT, the RU Start Index field, and the RU End Index field of the HE NDP Announcement frame, depending on the operating channel width and partial BW support of the HE beamformee, as defined in Table 27-4 (Settings for BW, RU Start Index, and RU End Index fields in HE NDP Announcement frame) and the Bandwidth of the HE NDP Announcement frame is determined before applying puncturing based on disallowed subchannels. (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown: